Tempo: Compiled Dynamic Deep Learning with Symbolic Dependence Graphs: Scheduling SDGs with the Polyhedral Model

-The schedule function~$\theta$ output by the polyhedral scheduler~\cite{bondhugula2008pluto} is not directly executable.
-It must be transformed first into an abstract syntax tree~(AST).
-Using the polyhedral library~\cite{verdoolaege2010isl}, \sys thus traverses this representation~\cite{grosser2015polyhedral} and emits an equivalent AST in our own format: \begin{myitemize} \item \textbf{Loop}: a generic loop with a counter symbol, start, end, step, condition and body sub-AST; \item \textbf{If}: a conditional with then and else sub-ASTs; \item \textbf{Sequence}: a block of AST nodes executed in order; \item \textbf{Execute}: executes operation~$o$ for point~$p$ given by a mapping from AST counters to domain symbols; and \item \textbf{Deallocate/Fetch/Offload}: execute the instruction for points~$P$ given by a mapping from AST counters to domain symbols of the producer. \end{myitemize}
+\sys{} must obtain an imperative program for the user's declarative RT computation, but the schedule function~$\theta$ produced by the polyhedral scheduler~\cite{bondhugula2008pluto} is not directly executable. \sys{} transforms it into an abstract syntax tree~(AST) by using the polyhedral library~\cite{verdoolaege2010isl} to scan~\cite{grosser2015polyhedral} it.
+The AST contains the following types of statements: \begin{myitemize} \item \textbf{sequence}: a block of AST nodes executed in order; \item \textbf{if}: a conditional with then and else sub-ASTs; \item \textbf{loop}: a generic loop with an iteration counter, start value, condition, step and body sub-AST; \item \textbf{execute}: executes operation~$O[t]$, where $t$ is given by a mapping from loop counters; and \item \textbf{deallocate/load/evict}: executes the memory instruction for timestep~$t$ (or multiple steps at once) given by a mapping from loop counters. \end{myitemize}

-To generate efficient ASTs, \sys applies further optimizations: (1)~it \emph{partially unrolls} loops such that the number of \texttt{If}s inside loops is minimized; (2)~it \emph{promotes} static \texttt{Loops} that contain only memory management operations into batched instructions by mapping the loop's range to a slice of points; and (3)~if finds and removes redundant fetches and offloads by (i)~removing any offload followed by a fetch or deallocation for the same tensor and covering a \emph{superset} of the original set of points; and (ii)~removing fetches for already in-memory tensors.
+To generate efficient ASTs, \sys applies further optimizations: (1)~it \emph{partially unrolls} loops to reduce the number of nested conditionals; (2)~it \emph{promotes} static loops that contain only memory management operations into batched instructions by mapping the loop's range to a slice of points; and (3)~it finds and removes redundant loads/evicts by removing (i)~any evict followed by a load or deallocation for the same tensor; and (ii)~loads for already in-memory tensors.

+By interpreting the AST at runtime, users are able to step through the program with high granularity.
+This allows for simpler debugging and integration with existing DL libraries.